KTH-DHSG/LTL_CANOPIES_Synchronization_master_thesis/ltl_automaton_planner/README.md

     If true, will replan when receiving a TS state that is not the next one in the plan (output word) using the TS state as initial state.

 #### LTL formula
-For more information on LTL task formulation and syntax, please take a look at the [wiki page](../../../wiki/LTL-Formula)
+For more information on LTL task formulation and syntax, please take a look at the [documentation page](/documentation/LTL-Formula)

 #### Transition system definition
 The final transition system is built from one or more action models.
 Those action models are also transition systems and their graph product is the final transition system.

 As the final transition system, each individual action model transition system is discrete, finite, and can be deterministic or not.
 The input on each transition is an action that can be carried out by the agent.

-More information about the transition system can be found in the corresponding [wiki page](../../../wiki/Transition-System-Definition)
+More information about the transition system can be found in the corresponding [documentation page](/documentation/Transition-System-Definition)

 #### Plugins
 A plugin system allows for integrating more feature to the planner node (notably used by the Human-In-the-Loop mixed initiative controller).
-Details on the plugin can be found on the [wiki page](../../../wiki/Planner-Plugin)
+Details on the plugin can be found on the [documentation page](../../../documentation/Planner-Plugin)